nagix/chartjs-plugin-streaming/docs/guide/getting-started.md

     scales: {
       x: {
         type: 'realtime',
-        // Change options only for labels of THIS AXIS
+        // Change options only for THIS AXIS
         realtime: {
           duration: 20000
         }